ritks/ColorGame/README.txt

 - deployment of the whole app
 - make the whole app responsive - working on web and mobile
 - sharing feature to share the statistics page of their game to others
+    - current share works well, other methods besides image are probably not needed
+    - probably add link to the game and some quip to the image sharing so its a full message rather than just one image file

 - difficulty scales up to around 9-10% difference at level 10
 - endless mode - "give me more" button on the stats page